jengel3/InstaBetter/README.md

 - Hide "Suggested Followers" in main feed when advertisements are hidden
 - Add toggle for marking stories as seen, add button to manually mark story as seen

-- Support Instagram 9.0 and older
+- Compatible with Instagram 9.0.1 and older

+bar-button-story-plus

 ## Building
 * Setup [theos](http://iphonedevwiki.net/index.php/Theos/Setup) on your system.